 43rd BCS result: 2,163 recommended for cadre posts

-The final result of the 43rd Bangladesh Civil Service (BCS) examinations under the Public Service Commission (PSC) was published today.
+The final result of the 43rd Bangladesh Civil Service (BCS) examinations under the Bangladesh Public Service Commission (BPSC) was published yesterday.

 This year, the BPSC published the combined results -- cadre and non-cadre posts -- for the first time.